WalrusNetwork/markdown-content/other/jobs/en.md

 Description:

-> Moderators work as a team of volunteers to keep our services safe and welcoming to all.
+> Moderators work as a team to keep our services safe and welcoming to all.
 As a moderator for Walrus, you are actively enforcing our service rules by encouraging positivity and issuing infractions to those who go against our policies.
 This also includes regularly responding to user-issued reports along with appeals that may be opened by users who have previously issued infractions.
 Moderators are role models of a community and have a profound impact on the player experience.

 Qualifications: